Community safety priorities

 It was recognised that lasting improvements would only be achieved through the formation of partnerships between various agencies and local communities.

 The aim of the Dorset Community Safety Partnership is to deliver safer communities.
 The Community Safety Partnership Plan details how we will achieve this.
+An Equality Impact Assessment (EQIA) was completed in the formulation of this plan.

 Community Safety Partnerships complete an annual assessment of crime and disorder in their area.
 The results of this assessment are used with the results from a public consultation to inform Dorset's community safety priorities.
 Initiatives are put in place to tackle all aspects raised through the process.
 It is about local solutions to local problems.